Articles for Financial Advisors

 The SPIVA Scorecard data is publicly available.
 Any investor can download the report from S&P Dow Jones Indices and review the category-by-category results.
 What separates informed professional advice from the raw data is the ability to translate these numbers into portfolio construction decisions: knowing which market segments justify the cost of active management and which do not, evaluating individual managers within the categories where active management has structural opportunity, and constructing portfolios that blend active and passive strategies based on the evidence for each segment rather than ideology for either approach.
 These are the analytical competencies that the Certified Fund Specialist (CFS) designation develops across its curriculum.
 For advisors interested in the research on whether skilled active managers can be identified in advance, the Can You Identify Superior Active Fund Managers? article explores the persistence and manager selection evidence in depth.

-Sources and Notes: Performance data from S&P Dow Jones Indices SPIVA U.S. Scorecard reports and SPIVA Persistence Scorecard reports.
+Sources and Notes: Performance data from S&P Dow Jones Indices SPIVA U.S. Scorecard Year-End 2024 and SPIVA Persistence Scorecard reports.
 The SPIVA methodology uses the CRSP Survivor-Bias-Free U.S. Mutual Fund Database, which includes funds that have merged or liquidated, providing a more complete picture than databases that track only surviving funds.
 Category assignments follow S&P Dow Jones Indices classification methodology.
+Fund survivorship data from S&P Dow Jones Indices.
 Data as of December 31, 2024.
-This article is refreshed annually with year-end data, typically in January or February.
+S&P DJI typically publishes the year-end SPIVA U.S. Scorecard in early March; this article is refreshed annually once that data is available, typically in March or April.

 For Advisors by Advisors.
 Browse all Programs.